rhidoyhasanmahmud/checkstyle-experiment/README.md

 * ✅ If all rules pass, it builds the JAR.
 * ❌ If any style violation is found, the build will fail and show details.
 ---
+## 📦 Branches

+This project includes both Maven and Gradle based implementations:

+* 🧰 Maven Implementation – Available on the main branch
+* ⚙️ Gradle Implementation – Available on the feature/checkstyle-with-gradle branch

+> You can switch between these branches to explore how Checkstyle is configured and enforced in each build tool.
+---
 ## 📏 [Checkstyle Rules](https://checkstyle.org/checks.html)

 > General Rules